utkarshxf/Custom-Tab-Indicator-Library/README.md

 # Custom-Tab-Indicator-Library
+This Library provide custom pagerTabIndicatorOffset for compose.foundation.pager for smooth sync of Tab Indicator with Material 3 TabRow.<br />
 To get a Git project into your build:<br />
 Step 1.
 Add the JitPack repository to your build file Add it in your root build.gradle at the end of repositories: